Get 25% OFF On Coursera Plus

 • If you want to just go through the study material and content or complete assignments in between?

-When you opt to take certification from Udemy, you can either go through the paperwork or not if you want.
-Therefore, you can just go through all of the video content presented in a certification course without passing any assignments.
-But when you choose to complete a certification from Coursera, you have to give timely assignments and gain the required amount of marks on them to move forward in a course.
+But when you choose to complete a certification from Coursera, you must give timely assignments and gain the required marks to advance in a course.
 You also have to complete tests after each module and provide a combined test at the end of all modules in a certificate to get the certificate for completing the course.

 Udemy vs Coursera: Pros & Cons